Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

     > The subject resource was created by transformation of the object resource, update (not revision) of the object resource resulting in a new entity, or the construction of a new entity based on the object resource. (based on PROV-DM[^32])

 -   specializationOf\
-    > The subject resource shares all aspects of the the object resource, and additionally presents more specific aspects, e.g. restrictions on property ranges, additional properties.(based on PROV-DM)
+    > The subject resource shares all aspects of the the object resource, and additionally presents more specific aspects, e.g. restrictions on property ranges, additional properties.(based on PROV-DM[^32])

 -   wasRevisionOf\
-    > The subject resource is a version of the object resource that has been corrected or improved in some way. (based on PROV-DM)
+    > The subject resource is a version of the object resource that has been corrected or improved in some way. (based on PROV-DM[^32])

 -   hadPrimarySource\
-    > The subject resource was produced with information from some agent (the object resource) having direct experience and knowledge about the topic of the subject resource.(based on PROV-DM)
+    > The subject resource was produced with information from some agent (the object resource) having direct experience and knowledge about the topic of the subject resource.(based on PROV-DM[^32])

 -   wasQuotedFrom\
-    > Some or all of the object resource is copied in the subject resource by someone who may or may not be its original author. (based on PROV-DM)
+    > Some or all of the object resource is copied in the subject resource by someone who may or may not be its original author. (based on PROV-DM[^32])

 -   alternateOf\
-    > The subject resource presents the same content as the object resource in a different expression or manifestation. (based on PROV-DM)
+    > The subject resource presents the same content as the object resource in a different expression or manifestation. (based on PROV-DM[^32])

 # <a name="app1" /a> Appendix 1